What is the sculpture garden expansion?

-The existing Sydney and Walda Besthoff Sculpture Garden is a five-acre site adjacent to NOMA, housing over 64 sculptures by modern and contemporary artists.
+The Sydney and Walda Besthoff Sculpture Garden opened in 2003 on a five-acre site adjacent to NOMA, housing over 64 sculptures by modern and contemporary artists.

-The Sculpture Garden expansion will include an additional six acres of land in New Orleans City Park, with sites for additional sculptures, as well as an amphitheatre and stage, pedestrian bridges and walkways, a sculpture pavilion, and an outdoor learning environment.
-Like the existing garden, it will be free and open to the public seven days a week.
+The Sculpture Garden expansion now includes an additional six acres of land in New Orleans City Park, with sites for additional sculptures, as well as an amphitheatre and stage, pedestrian bridges and walkways, a sculpture pavilion, and an outdoor learning environment.
+Like the existing garden, it is free and open to the public seven days a week.

 NOMA’s initiative to expand the sculpture garden, and keep it free to the public, is critical to our vision for the future of the museum, especially as we focus on increasing community access to the arts, growing our constituency, and making all of the museum’s spaces learning environments, inside and out.

-Set within New Orleans’ historic City Park, the proposed six-acre expansion will include an additional six acres in City Park – an area of land across Franklin D. Roosevelt Mall, bordered by Golf Drive, Berky’s Circle, E. Alferez Drive, and Collins Diboll Circle, adjacent to the New Orleans Museum of Art.
+Set within New Orleans’ historic City Park, the six-acre expansion includes an additional six acres in City Park – an area of land across Franklin D. Roosevelt Mall, bordered by Golf Drive, Berky’s Circle, E. Alferez Drive, and Collins Diboll Circle, adjacent to the New Orleans Museum of Art.

 The Sculpture Garden expansion will serve as an incubator for creative experiences, a civic resource uniting artists and audiences, and a destination for interdisciplinary arts in New Orleans.
 Additionally, the expansion incorporates vegetation indigenous to the region as a setting for the experience of sculpture and the performing arts.

 The lagoon provides the focus of the sculpture garden expansion.
-The existing lagoon within the perimeters of the sculpture garden expansion area will be reshaped to emphasize the expanse of the open water, and is designed to capture, clean and aerate water as a healthy and sustainable resource.
-Reshaping and stabilizing the lagoon shoreline will increase storage capacity, improve water quality and reduce loads on the municipal drainage system.
+The existing lagoon within the perimeters of the sculpture garden expansion area has been reshaped to emphasize the expanse of the open water, and is designed to capture, clean and aerate water as a healthy and sustainable resource.
+Reshaping and stabilizing the lagoon shoreline will increase storage capacity, improve water quality, and reduce loads on the municipal drainage system.

 Environmental impact has been at the forefront of our planning.
-The engineering and environmental professionals working on this project have been addressing environmental concerns since its inception.
-We are going about the design process with utmost respect to the citizens of New Orleans, New Orleans City Park, and surrounding areas.
+The engineering and environmental professionals who worked on this project addressed environmental concerns from the inception.

-The reshaped lagoon will enable the volume of water to remain exactly the same.
-At present, the circumference of the lagoon within the perimeter of the sculpture garden expansion area is 22,000 linear feet.
-After construction, the circumference of the lagoon will be 20,000 linear feet at the lagoon edge.
+The reshaped lagoon enables the volume of water to remain exactly the same.
+Prior to construction, the circumference of the lagoon within the perimeter of the sculpture garden expansion area was 22,000 linear feet.
+The circumference of the lagoon is now 20,000 linear feet at the lagoon edge.
 The addition of cypress islands brings the circumference of the lagoon to 26,000 linear feet.
-Upstream of the weir, the lagoon currently holds 2,491,148 gallons of water.
-After construction, the lagoon will hold 3,057,483 gallons of water.
-Downstream of the weir, the lagoon currently holds 287,813 gallons of water.
-After construction, the lagoon will hold 516,043 gallons of water.
+Prior to development, the lagoon currently held 2,491,148 gallons of water.
+The lagoon now holds 3,057,483 gallons of water.

 The expansion will further unite the garden and park by preserving and improving physical and visual connections between the new sculpture garden and New Orleans City Park.